All Episodes

 So I think he's got some work to do in that area, obviously.

-I mean, he he doesn't lack energy.
+I mean, he doesn't lack energy.

-I mean, he's seventy-one, but looks pretty looks no older than about sixty.
+I mean, he's 71, but looks no older than about 60.

-Uh I don't think so.
+I don't think so.

-I think he's gonna come across as representing the the past, so to speak, uh the country club Republican uh persona that he's gonna uh purvey and and and and I just that don't think that's gonna resonate with the voters.
+I think he's going to come across as representing the past, so to speak, the country club Republican persona that he's going to purvey.

-Uh and and I do think for those reasons that either Clinton or especially Obama will win the election.
+And I do think for those reasons that either Clinton or especially Obama will win the election.

 Anthony, I appreciate the analysis.

-You may well be right, but oh my lord, I hope not.
+You may well be right, but oh my Lord, I hope not.

 Thanks, man.